omeka/omeka-s-enduser/docs/content/resource-template.md

 Each property displays as a row in the table, with columns for:

-- Original label, with an ellipsis button to see which the property's vocabulary, term, and original comment;
+- Original label, with an ellipsis button to see which the property's vocabulary, term, and original comment
-- Data type;
+- Data type
-- Alternate label;
+- Alternate label
-- Alternate comment;
+- Alternate comment
-- Whether the property is required;
+- Whether the property is required
 - Whether the property's data is set to private.

 Click the ellipsis next to the original label to open a draw displaying the property's vocabulary, term, and original comment.